epam/Wilma/README.md

 * Running Wilma Message Search application is optional, Wilma itself does not require it.
 * To run Wilma Message Search application, java JDK must be used.
 With JRE, it will not work properly.
 * Wilma Message Search application must be started before any Wilma instance that provides messages for the search
+* **Docker image** of combined Wilma and Wilma Message Search application is available on DockerHub, see details [here](https://github.com/epam/Wilma/wiki/Docker-image-of-Wilma)

 #Quick intro for developers/contributors